CD90: The conserved gene and its alleles

 Thy-1 has been conserved throughout vertebrate evolution and even in some invertebrates, with homologs described in many species like squid, frogs, chickens, mice, rats, dogs, and humans.

 The Thy-1 gene is located at human chromosome 11q22.3 (mouse chromosome 9qA5.1).
 In AceView, it covers 6.82 kb, from 119294854 to 119288036 (NCBI 37, August 2010), on the reverse strand.
 This locus is very close to CD3 & CD56/NCAM genes.
 Some believe that there may be a functional significance of both this gene and CD3 delta subunit (T3D) mapping to chromosome 11q in man and chromosome 9 in mouse, though there is no homology (in fact this speculation led to its localization in chromosome 11q - the human chromosome region syntenic to mouse chromosome 9 which harbored T3D).
-In mice, there are two alleles: Thy1.1 (Thy 1a, CD90.1) and Thy1.2 (Thy 1b, CD90.2).
+In mice, there are two alleles: Thy-1.1 (Thy-1a, CD90.1) and Thy-1.2 (Thy-1b, CD90.2).
 They differ by only one amino acid at position 108; an arginine in Thy-1.1 and a glutamine in Thy-1.2.
-Thy 1.2 is expressed by most strains of mice, whereas Thy1.1 is expressed by some like AKR/J and PL mouse strains.
+Thy-1.2 is expressed by most strains of mice, whereas Thy-1.1 is expressed by others such as AKR/J and PL mouse strains.

 The Protein

 The 25-kDa core protein (excluding the heavy glycosylation) of rodent Thy-1 is 111 or 112 amino acids in length, and is N-glycosylated at three sites (In contrast to only two glycosylation sites for human Thy-1).
-The 162aa (murine, 161 for human) Thy1 precursor has 19 amino acid (aa 1-19) signal sequence and 31 amino acid (aa 132-162) C-terminal transmembrane domain that is present in pro form but removed when transferring the 112 amino acid (aa 20-131) mature peptide to GPI anchor which would attach through the aa 131.
+The 162aa (murine, 161 for human) Thy1 precursor has 19 amino acid (aa 1–19) signal sequence and 31 amino acid (aa 132–162) C-terminal transmembrane domain that is present in pro form but removed when transferring the 112 amino acid (aa 20–131) mature peptide to GPI anchor which would attach through the aa 131.

 Some of the common monoclonal antibodies used to detect this protein are clones OX7, 5E10, K117 and L127.

 There have been some reports of Thy1 monoclonal antibodies cross reacting with some cytoskeletal elements: anti Thy-1.2 with actin in marsupial, murine, and human cells and anti Thy-1.1 with vimentin, and were suggested to be due to sequence homology by studies done more than 20 years back.

 Thy-1, like many other GPI anchored proteins can be shed by special types of Phospholipase C e.g. PI-PLC (phosphatidyl-Inositol Phospholipase C, or PLC β). it can also be involved in cell to cell transfer of GPI anchored proteins like CD55 and CD59.